opencog/lg-atomese/opencog/nlp/lg-parse/README.md

 ====================

 Perform a Link Grammar parse of a sentence, and insert the results into the AtomSpace.
-This is compatible with the LG subset of the RelEx parse.
+This was designed to be compatible with the LG subset of the RelEx parse.
+As of 2022, RelEx is obsolete and no longer supported.

 LgParseLink
 -----------